caglejohn/vacationplannerpro/vacation-planner-pro/src/main/frontend/README.md

 ### `npm run lint`

-Checks files for errors, bugs, and sketchy code (consider installing the extension ESLint on VSCode or IntelliJ for this to automatically run)
+Checks files for errors, bugs, and sketchy code (or install the extension ESLint on VSCode/IntelliJ for this to automatically run)

 ### `npm run format`

-Reformats code to our shared code standard (consider installing the extension Prettier on VSCode or IntelliJ for this to automatically run upon save)
+Reformats code to our shared code standard (or install the extension Prettier on VSCode/IntelliJ for this to automatically run upon save)

 ## Working with the Frontend